Honda EG4000CL - 3500/4000W Portable Generator

 Zoom on the Honda EG4000CL

-In summary, the Honda EG4000CL is a portable generator especially useful for:
+In a nutshell, the Honda EG4000CL is a portable generator mostly geared towards:

 - RV travellers looking for even more independence